Categories: Education News

-School Headlines For February 5, 2026: CBSE Introduces Nationwide Skill Education Training For Middle School Teachers
+School Assembly Headlines Today (February 5, 2026): CBSE Introduces Nationwide Skill Education Training For Middle School Teachers

 CBSE has launched capacity-building initiatives for training middle school teachers from classes 6 to 8. through its Skill Education Division.